-Find out how to plan your most enjoyable trip to Hanoi Vietnam with our collection of best Hanoi tours including cheap Hanoi bicycle day tour, budget Hanoi bike ride, off the beaten path Hanoi cycling holidays, easy, guided Hanoi biking itinerary, cycling Hanoi countryside, off the beaten track Hanoi cycle packages are crafted for family travel, private small group tour.
+Find out how to plan your most enjoyable trip to Hanoi Vietnam with our collection of best Hanoi tours including Hanoi bicycle day tour, Hanoi bike ride, off the beaten path Hanoi cycling holidays, easy, guided Hanoi biking itinerary, cycling Hanoi countryside, off the beaten track Hanoi cycle packages are crafted for family travel, private small group tour.

 Hanoi is located in the Red River Delta, in the center of North Vietnam.
 It is encompassed by Thai Nguyen to the north, Vinh Phuc and Ha Tay provinces to the west and south, Bac Giang, Bac Ninh and Hung Yen provinces to the east and south-east.

 Hanoi means “the hinterland between the rivers” (Ha: river, Noi: interior).
 Hanoi’s territory is washed by the Red River (the portion of the Red River embracing Hanoi is approximately 40km long) and its tributaries, but there are some other rivers flowing through the capital, including Duong, Cau, Ca Lo, Day, Nhue, Tich, To Lich and Kim Nguu.